zydusss/Spark/README.md

 - Main entry point to the Spark API.
 - Spark shell provides a preconfigured Spark context called 'sc'

-#### RDD (Resilient Distributed Dataset)
+#### Spark RDD (Resilient Distributed Dataset)
+RDD are fundamental unit of data in Spark.
+Most of the processing in Spark is done on RDDs.
+RDD are immutable which allows : Consistency,Concurrency,Easy & deterministic recreation.

 - Resilient : If data in memory is lost, it can be recreated.
 - Distributed : Processed accross the cluster
 - Dataset : holds data which may come from hetrogenous sources (like file,database etc.) or created programmatically.

-RDD are fundamental unit of data in Spark.
-Most of the processing in Spark is done on RDDs.
-RDD are immutable which allows : Consistency,Concurrency,Easy & deterministic recreation.

 ##### For further details along with code snippets(pyspark) follow the topics listed below :